The 9 times a Liverpool player has been sent off under Jurgen Klopp

 Liverpool would go on to reach the Champions League final that season and win it the next, with Gomez becoming a first-team regular.

-After a bad injury, Gomez has struggled with Liverpool, having significant competition at centre-back, with rumours afoot about a move to Steven Gerrard’s Aston Villa.
+After a bad injury, Gomez has struggled with Liverpool, having significant competition at centre-back.

 Sadio Mane v Manchester City – September 2017

 Four days prior to Gomez’s red, Mane had been sent off early in an embarrassing day for Liverpool as they slumped to a 5-0 loss against City.

 Mane chased a long ball over the top, with Ederson rushing out to meet him.
 Mane went up to meet the ball with his feet, colliding with Ederson instead and kicking him in the head just outside the box.

 He was sent off and the decision caused huge debate, with many saying since he was clearly going for the ball it should not be a red.

 But such debate would probably not occur today, with that sort of decision almost always given as a red now.